daniel-dumitrascu/filecrypt/README.md

 Encrypting and decrypting files in a tree based directory using symmetric cryptography.

+One important feature of the script is that it's able to encrypt/decrypt big files.
+This is possible because the file is not dirrectly encrypted as it is.
+It's splitted into chunks of 1Mb which are then encrypted and concatenated to the resulting encrypted file.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.